ericlenning/raob-ptype-graphs/README.md

-# acars-ptype-graphs
+# raob-ptype-graphs
-Examine properties of ACARS/AMDAR soundings relevant to evaluating precipitation-type.
+Examine properties of RAOB soundings relevant to evaluating precipitation-type.